ganeshbanerjee4-dev/Chat-With-Your-Document/README.md

 # Chat With Your Document 📄💬

-This project is a **chatbot** that allows you to interact with your own documents.
-You can upload a document, ask questions in natural language, and get context-aware answers from the content of the file.
+This project is an interactive chatbot application that allows users to upload documents and ask questions directly from the content.
+The chatbot processes the document, understands its context, and generates relevant answers.
 ##  Features
 - Upload and process documents (PDF, TXT, etc.)
 - Ask natural language questions